grafana/grafana/docs/sources/alerting/meta-monitoring/_index.md

 #### alertmanager_alerts

-This metric is a counter that shows you the number of active, suppressed and unprocessed alerts in Alertmanager.
+This metric is a counter that shows the number of alerts in different states, including active, suppressed, and unprocessed alerts in Alertmanager.
 Suppressed alerts are silenced alerts, and unprocessed alerts are alerts that have been sent to the Alertmanager but have not been processed.

 #### alertmanager_alerts_invalid_total